Ali-Kortak/Websocket-Test/README.md

 ## What do you need to reconstruct the problem?

-To reconstruct the problem you need a smartphone that has the Chrome Engine Version 78.0.3904.
+To reconstruct the problem you need a smartphone that has the Chrome Engine Version 78.0.3904 or newer.
 You need a webview that opens multiple websocket connections.
 We use "http://www.tobit.software/id/wallet".
 Since you have to be logged in to open this particular url you also need an account on that website.
 You need a method to reload the webview using the loadUrl() method from the webview.class.
 Javascript has to be enabled using webview.setJavascriptEnabled(true).
 And you also need to setup the webview using webView.setWebViewClient().

 ## How to reconstruct the problem?